IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

     }
 ```

-In order to handle this use case properly, let's put some custom logic.
+In order to handle this use case properly, we need to implement some custom logic.
-First it is necessary to know the total number of the records that are on the server.
-Given that, we calculate the total number of data pages on the server (see `this._totalPagesOnServer `) and based on its value, we implement custom pagination logic.
+First, we have to know the total number of records that are on the server.
+Given that, we calculate the total number of data pages on the server (see `this._totalPagesOnServer `) and based on its value, we will implement the custom pagination logic.

 ```typescript